Office of Student Life

 Building Mastery: Skills for Emotions, Relationships, and Life

 Building Mastery: Skills for Emotions, Relationships, and Life is a four-part workshop series (come to one, a few, or all sessions!) to help students increase abilities to regulate emotional responses, manage stress, improve relational functioning with development of effective communication and improve problem solving skills to better manage stressor in all environments.
+Attendance at all 4 workshops is not required.

 • Week 1 focuses on Mindfulness: skills to allow you to be present in the moment and reduce anxiety and judgment.